sourcevault/remotemon/readme.md

 - `description` - provide a brief description of what the command does.

 - `defarg`      - default values for empty commandline arguments, for enforcing minimum commandline arguments, a number can be provided.

-- `defarg.required` - sometimes default values and mininum values are needed, in such situations we can use defarg.required.

 - `initialize`  - boolean value to specify if a first run is performed or not when command is run, default is `true`.

 - `rsync` - rsync options ( currently supported ) :